EstefaniaExamples/NursertApp/children-api/README.md

 - Install DynamoDB Local (unless using docker setup, see below) `sls dynamodb install`
 - Add DynamoDB Resource definitions to your Serverless configuration,
 - Start DynamoDB Local and migrate (DynamoDB will process incoming requests until you stop it.
 To stop DynamoDB, type Ctrl+C in the command prompt window).
 Make sure above command is executed before this. `sls dynamodb start --migrate`
+- `aws dynamodb list-tables --endpoint-url http://localhost:5001` to check that the table we need for our service is succesfully created.
+- Note: DynamoDB Local Web Shell was deprecated with version 1.16.X and is not available any longer from 1.17.X to latest.

 Check the [sls invoke local command documentation](https://www.serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/) for more information.